Priahi/OO-Machine-Learning/README.md

 * If near 90-100%, then likely over-fitting

 __ROC (Receiver Operating Characteristic)__ is not the same as CAP

 # Clustering

 ## K-means Clustering
+Intuition: how to identify clusters of features

+    Choose the number of clusters, K
+    Select any K random points (not necessarily from dataset) as the centroids Assign each data point to the closest centroid (forms K clusters) while(reassignment of cluster data):
+        Compute and place the new centroid of each cluster Reassign data points if possible

+* __Caveat__: Do we use Euclidean Distance or something else
+* __Random Initialization Trap__: if we choose centroids poorly initially, the final clusters can be objectively incorrect
+    * Solution: K-means++
+* __wcss__: Within Cluster Sum of Squares, converges to 0 as numClusters -> numPoints, so we choose the optimal numClusters at the pivot point of the exponential relationship (elbow)

 ## Hierarchical Clustering
+Intuition:

+    assign each point as a cluster
+    while numClusters > 1:
+        combine closest clusters (Euclidean distance or otherwise) (between centroids, closest or farthest points, avg dist)

+__Dendrogram__: stores grouping memory, plotting the points as the values on the x-axis,
+           connecting various points at the computed dissimilarity between them (the height of the bar)
+* A threshold dissimilarity can be set to limit the minimum numClusters, best split is at largest single height in chart (greatest dissimilarity)

+* __ward__: min variance method

 # Associative Rule Learning
+people who bought x also bought y

 ## Apriori
+* I sort these by lifts

+Intuition:

+    support(x) = #transactions containing x / #transactions
+    confidence(x -> x_2) = #transactions containing x and x_2 / #transactions containing x
+    lift(x->x_2) = confidence(x->x_2) / support(x), the improvement of the prediction

+Steps:
+1. set a minimum support and confidence
+1. take all subsets of transactions that have valid support
+    1. and all the rules of these subsets with valid confidence
+1. sort by decreasing lift

 ## Eclat
+simple apriori, determining sets of relations
+* only considering supports, sorted decreasingly (no confidences or lifts)
+* I sort these by supports

 # Reinforcement Learning